What is Unresolved Trauma?

 Our mental health professionals are highly experienced, with a range of specialties, including a diverse set of therapeutic modalities known to address trauma.
 Therapies used to treat unresolved trauma and concurrent symptoms may include but aren’t limited to the following:

 Before you start treatment with us, you’ll get a confidential consultation.
-During that assessment, our intake specialists will gauge your current symptoms and help you decide on an ideal starting level of care.
+During that assessment, our intake specialists will gauge your current symptoms and help you decide on an ideal starting level of care, as well as speak to you about approaches matched to your needs and goals in seeking support.

 Clients in all of our care levels engage in combined group and individual therapy.
 Family therapy and couples counseling are also available at Catalina Behavioral Health.